cbarkinozer/Java/Spring/Spring.md

 **@Value**: Used at the field or method/constructor parameter level and it indicates a default value for the affected argument.
 Commonly used to inject the configuration values to the spring boot application.

-**Stereotype Annotations**: Spring framework provides 3 other specific annotations to be used when marking a class as a Component.
+**Stereotype Annotations**: The spring framework provides 3 other specific annotations to be used when marking a class as a Component.
 These specific Component annotations are @Service, @Repository, @Controller.
 **@Service**: Indicates these beans are used in Service layer and holds bussiness logic (utility classes).
 **@Repository**: Indicates these beans are used in DAO or Repository and deals with CRUD (create, read, update, delete) operations.